ysycloud/paraGSEA/README.md

 ## II.
 Benchmark

-With all these optimizations, paraGSEA can attains a 50x speedup compared with original GSEA algorithm in calculating single Enrichment Score.
+With all these optimizations, paraGSEA can attains up to two orders of magnitude faster than original GSEA algorithm in calculating single Enrichment Score.
 Also, we adopted an global perturbation and random sampling strategy to manage computing expanses in calculate statistical metric of GSEA so that we improved the performance around 100 fold.
 Moreover, Because of the good data partitioning and communication strategy, the Tools obtained excellent scalability.
 If the amount of data is large enough, The Tools will keep near linear speedup as the increase of computing nodes.

 ## III.
 Compilation and installation